-Widely regarded as one of the greatest pianists of the second half of the 20th century, the Argentine pianist Martha Argerich plays Pyotr Ilyich Tchaikovsky’s Piano Concerto No. 1 in B-flat minor, Op.
-23. Orchestre de la Suisse Romande conducted by Charles Dutoit.
+Accompanied by the Orchestre de la Suisse Romande, widely regarded as one of the greatest pianists of the second half of the 20th century, the Argentine pianist Martha Argerich performs Pyotr Ilyich Tchaikovsky’s Piano Concerto No. 1 in B-flat minor, Op.
+23. Conductor: Charles Dutoit.
 Year of the recording: 1975.

 The concerto follows the traditional form of three movements: